-We understand that increasing your customer retention rate is the gold standard way to grow, but how do you achieve that?
-This guide answers that question.
+We understand that increasing your customer retention rate is the gold standard for growth, but how do you achieve that?
+This guide comprehensively answers that question by sharing eight actionable ways to increase customer retention with examples of global brands.

 1. Number of customers at the beginning of the period (S)